Wrexham Cemetery: Description

-The Victorian cemetery occupies a rectangular area in the western peripheries of Wrexham, next to the B5099 and A5152 roads, and the Great Western Railway (now the Shrewsbury–Chester line) to its west.
-It is located on gently rolling terrain.
-It is also surrounded by housing on its southern and eastern side, a college to the north, and an industrial estate to its west.
-Wat's Dyke, a scheduled monument, transverses the cemetery, following one of its internal paths, and was originally the cemetery's western boundary.
+The Victorian cemetery occupies a rectangular site on the western outskirts of Wrexham, bounded by the B5099 and A5152 roads and, to the west, by the Great Western Railway (now the Shrewsbury–Chester line).
+It is set on gently undulating ground.
+Housing borders the cemetery to the south and east, a college lies to the north, and an industrial estate adjoins its western side.
+Wat's Dyke, a scheduled monument, traverses the cemetery along one of its internal paths and originally marked the western boundary of the grounds.

-The cemetery is 7.2 ha in area, and is the main burial site of Wrexham.
-It can be divided into two sections, a "Victorian section" and a more modern section, divided by access paths.
+The cemetery, which covers an area of 7.2 ha, is the principal burial site for Wrexham.
+It can be divided into two distinct sections, a Victorian section and a more modern section, separated by internal access paths.

-Since it opened in 1876, 39,000 burials were performed at the site, with around 100 burials annually although as of 2023, no "new graves" are performed at the site, instead they are at the cemetery on Plas Acton Lane, which opened in 2009 near Pandy.
-The cemetery was originally 10 acre in size, from behind its chapel.
+Since the cemetery opened in 1876, over 39,000 burials have been carried out on the site, at a rate of approximately 100 per year.
+As of 2023, however, no new graves are opened there; burials now take place at the Plas Acton Lane cemetery, which opened in 2009 near Pandy.
+The original extent of the cemetery, measured from a point behind the chapel, was 10 acre.

-The cemetery had the layout of a public garden, containing curved and straight paths.
-It contained ornamental trees and shrubs, of both coniferous and deciduous, such as poplars, limes, acacia, horse chestnut, ash, oak, beech, weeping willow, cherry, pine, yew, and cypress.
-The cemetery is laid to grass, with older graves being kerbed, while newer sections are laid in rows.
-It was designed by Yeaman Strachan, who used the "Gardenesque style" of John Claudius Loudon, using geometric and symmetrical planting.
-Its pathways were aimed to allow visitors to "tak[e] the air", a common leisurely outdoors pastime of the Victorian era.
+The cemetery was laid out as a public garden, with a network of curved and straight paths.
+It contained ornamental trees and shrubs, both coniferous and deciduous, including poplars, limes, acacia, horse chestnut, ash, oak, beech, weeping willow, cherry, pine, yew, and cypress.
+The grounds are laid to grass, with older graves being kerbed, whilst newer sections are arranged in rows.
+The cemetery was designed by Yeaman Strachan, who adopted the "Gardenesque style" of John Claudius Loudon, employing geometric and symmetrical planting.
+Its pathways were intended to allow visitors to "tak[e] the air", a common leisurely outdoor pursuit of the Victorian era.